 Instructions

-- Dice your tomatoes into large ½" chunks.
-Place in your serving bowl and sprinkle generously with salt to begin drawing water out while you prep the other ingredients.
+- Dice your tomatoes into ½" cubes.
+Sprinkle with salt to begin drawing water out and set aside.

 RECIPE NOTES